pgxman/pgxman/README.md

     └── pgvector_linux_arm64.tar.gz
 ```

-To build & share the extension with others, publish it to the `pgxm` hub:
+To make the built extension available for others to use, publish it to the `pgxm` hub:

 ```console
 pgxm publish